Neutrinomic/icp-academy/_glossary/Flash-Loans.md

 **Practical Applications:**

 1. **Arbitrage Trading:** Traders use flash loans to arbitrage between different decentralized exchanges (DEXs).
-For example, a trader can borrow a large amount of ETH, buy a token on one exchange, sell it for a higher price on another, and repay the loan—all in one transaction.
+For example, a trader can borrow a large amount of ETH, buy a token on one exchange, sell it for a higher price on another, and repay the loan, all in one transaction.
 2. **Refinancing Debt:** Users can use flash loans to refinance existing DeFi loans.
 By taking out a flash loan, they can pay off an existing loan on one platform and then immediately take out a new loan with better terms elsewhere, all within the same transaction.
 3. **Liquidation Prevention:** Flash loans can be used to temporarily boost a collateral position in DeFi lending protocols to prevent liquidation, allowing users to avoid penalties or the forced sale of their assets.